ConfigMgr Console

 Remember that in order to collect the SMS_SystemConsoleUsage and SMS_SystemConsoleUser details, you will need to enable the GPO to allow their collection.

-The reason why I don’t enable SMS_SoftwareShortcut is because it is known to cause problems by increasing the inventoried file size beyond what SCCM can handle (50 MB).
+The reason why I don’t enable SMS_SoftwareShortcut is because it is known to cause problems by increasing the inventoried file size beyond what MEMCM / SCCM can handle (50 MB).
 This issue is particularly true for Citrix servers.

 For more information about each AI reporting class, please see the MSDN description of each item.